Emmacharleswilson/fab-fitness/README.md

     - Under JSON tab, click Import managed policy
     - Choose AmazongS3FullAccess
     - Edit the resource to include the Bucket ARN noted earlier when creating the Bucket Policy
-    - Click next step and go to Review policy
+    - Click the next step and go to Review policy
     - Give the policy a name and description of your choice
     - Create policy
 3. Go back to User Groups and choose the group created earlier